-Ulcerous lesion of the cornea is called ulcerative keratitis - this is a serious eye disease, which can lead to severe consequences, up to the complete blindness of the pet.
+Corneal ulceration is called ulcerative keratitis - this is a serious eye disease that can lead to serious consequences, up to complete blindness of the pet.
 This pathology is detected in both humans and dogs.
-But it does not matter who is the patient, the main thing is that the patient receives timely medical help.
-What threatens the ulcer of the cornea in dogs and how is this disease treated?
+But it does not matter who the patient is, the main thing is that the patient receives timely medical care.
+What threatens corneal ulcer in dogs and how is this disease treated?

 - Что такое язвенный кератит 1.
 What is ulcerative keratitis

 - Виды эрозирования и причины их возникновения 2.
 Types of erosion and the causes of their occurrence